 At the end of each fall and spring semester, students in good standing who have completed at least 12 credit hours through Tarleton State University and who have a GPA of 3.50 or higher on all credit through Tarleton State University for that semester shall be designated for Dean’s List honor.

-The Division of Academic Affairs publishes these lists at the end of each long semester.
+The Dean’s Office of your respective college publishes these lists at the end of each long semester.

 Honors Classes and Honors Degrees